cynlik/techdot-backend/README.md

    npm install
    ```
 3. Configure Environment:
-  After installing the dependencies, create a .env file in the src folder of the project and add the following environment variables:
+  After installing the dependencies, create a .env file in the root folder of the project and add the following environment variables:

    .env
    ```bash